nvpham12/Amazon-Big-Data-Customer-Segmentation/RFM Segmentation Technical Report.md

 - The product metadata contains 1,610,012 rows and 16 columns.

 ## RFM Features
 Recency, Frequency, and Monetary (RFM) analysis is a method commonly used in marketing and analytics to segment or analyze customers.
+RFM will be computed as features and used for customer segmentation in this project.
 Traditionally, the features represent the following:

 - **Recency**: how recent a customer made a purchase.